gsi-upm/sematch/docs/sources/application.md

 } LIMIT 5000
 ```

+Since DBpedia endpoint has query size limitation, Sematch will decompose bigger queries into smaller ones and extecute them separately.
+Then results are combined when all the SPARQL queries are exectuted.
+Thus, the query execution may be slow if a query can be mapped to multiple concepts or query expansion is enabled.

+##### Search entities using concepts and entity restriction

-In addition to match entities with specific types, you can add entities to restrict the results, such as `movies of Tom Cruise`.
-This stands for give me `movies` that have some relation with entity `Tom Cruise`.
-Like the words can be mapped to WordNet concepts, this kind of muti-word expressions can be mapped to real world entities representing their meanings.
-Usually, such expressions are composed by a meaningful common noun and a specific proper noun, which we can call as type entity pattern.
-For example, university (common noun) and Madrid (proper noun) refer to all the universities located in Madrid.
-Such expressions have been used as categorical labels such as Wikipedia categories, while we use type entity pattern to formulate SPARQL queries in order to expand and match entities.
-The **Matcher** maps common nouns and proper nouns in the query to YAGO concepts and entity instances respectively.
-Then *type entity* SPARQL query template is used to construct the query based on type link and entity link.
+It is common that users may only want to search for a smaller group of entities having a specific type and some restrctions such as location, person, event to name a few.
+For example,  searching for someone's song or movie (e.g `movies of Tom Cruise`.) or searching for `scientists in Spain`.
+Such queries are composed by a concept and an entity, representing information needs of entities having type of the concept and having some relations with the entity(e.g, `movies` that have some relation with entity `Tom Cruise`).
+Usually, concepts correspond to meaningful common nouns, while entities correspond to specific proper nouns (e.g. university is common noun and Madrid is proper noun, query university of Madrid refers to all the universities located in Madrid).
+Sematch uses template to formulate SPARQL queries for such query patterns.
+The common nouns and proper nouns in the query are linked to concept and entity respectively.
+Then concept and entity links are used to construct the SPARQL query.
 Finally, the execution results give you a list of entities having type (rdf:type) of common noun, which have some semantic relation with proper noun.
-Moreover, semantic expansion is performed with common noun based on WordNet taxonomy in order to match more related entities.
+In addition, if query expansion is enabled, concepts will be expanded based on WordNet taxonomy in order to match more related entities.
 You can check out the technical details in the following publication.

-- Zhu, Ganggao, and Carlos Angel Iglesias.
+- Ganggao Zhu, and Carlos Angel Iglesias.
 "Sematch: Semantic Entity Search from Knowledge Graph."
 SumPre-HSWI@ ESWC.
 2015.

-The common noun to YAGO concept mapping is based on *type_link* function as shown above, while the proper noun to DBpedia instance mapping is based on exact string matching using SPARQL queries.
+The common noun to YAGO concept mapping is based on *type_link* function as shown above, while the proper noun to DBpedia instance mapping is currently based on exact string matching using SPARQL queries.
 So it is required to make sure that the spell and string of the instance names are correct.

 ```python
 from sematch.sparql import NameSPARQL